-Morton: There are many things you'll never understand.
+Morton: Because there are many things you'll never understand.

-[Frank draws on Morton as he pulls out money to show him]
+[Frank draws on Morton as he pulls out money from a drawer]

-Morton: This is one of them.
-You see, Frank, there are many kinds of weapons.
-And the only one that can stop that is this.
+Morton: This is one of 'em.
+You see, Frank, there are many kinds of weapons, and the only one that can stop that is this.

 [Morton's train stops as Frank's men ride up to it]

 Morton: Now, shall we get back to our little problem?